-June also equals Blackberries!
+June equals Blackberries!
 We are so happy to have our Osage blackberries this year since last year, all of the flowers (and hence the berries) were killed by the late freeze.
 This is the first real crop we've had on the Osage since they were planted in 2020.
 We are very pleased with their flavor - and definitely their productivity.
-We picked about 175 clamshells in our first harvest on Thursday!
+We've picked more than 300 clamshells since our first harvest on last Thursday - and we are picking lots more today!
+Enjoy this quintessential fruit of summer - we should have them in your bag for the next few weeks.